 When it comes to self-care, there is no room for judgement.
 Only you can decide which actions help to fill up your cup, and which common self-care practices leave you feeling empty.

 Write out a list of all the ways that you are prioritizing self-care in your life right now.
 Keep in mind that self-care can mean taking your medication everyday or making a cup of tea at night, all the way to registering for a conference you are interested in or taking a trip to a place you have never been.
 After you have made a list of your small and big self-care practices, reflect on whether you feel everything on your list is filling up your cup.
-Is this something that you are including to please yourself, or to please yourself?
+Is this something that you are including to please yourself?
 Is this something that you still enjoy doing or value?

 If you are finding that your self-care list is rather short, consider adding practicing gratitude to your list: just think of one thing a day that you are grateful for and note how you feel.